Which Pull-Up Grip Is Best?

-Believe it or not, however, pull-ups aren't as black and white as you might think.
-There are tonnes of different twists you can add to the exercise to make it easier, harder, heavier, lighter, or just about anything else.
-You can hit everything from your lats and biceps to your pecs and shoulders, it's all down to technique and variation.
+Believe it or not, pull-ups aren't as black and white as you might think.
+You can add tons of different twists to the exercise to make it easier, harder, heavier, lighter, or just about anything else.
+You can hit everything from your lats and biceps to your pecs and shoulders; it's all down to technique and variation.

-The standard pull up is pretty much what it says on the tin.
-It's a hardcore upper and mid-back builder, focussing mostly on your lats and your traps but makes sure you're hitting everything as long as your chin reaches that bar.
+This standard pull-up grip is pretty much what it says on the tin.
+It's a hardcore upper and mid-back builder, focussing mostly on your lats and your traps but making sure you're hitting everything as long as your chin reaches that bar.

 The close-grip pull-up is quite the opposite of the wide grip, not only in name but also in the muscles that are needed to make it happen.
-That makes it a great way to make a pull up specific workout, as well as make sure that you're getting everything that you possibly can out of it, and finding which variant is the best fit for what you need it to do.
+That makes it a great way to make a pull-up specific workout and make sure that you're getting everything that you possibly can out of it and finding which variant is the best fit for what you need it to do.

-This can advance slightly further into a one-handed or supported one-handed pull-up, although this is unstable in many cases and could cause an injury.
+This can advance slightly further into a one-handed or supported one-handed pull-up grip, although this is unstable in many cases and could cause an injury.
 Make sure you're careful.

 Neutral pull-ups change the mechanic of the exercise quite dramatically.
 Rather than moving the hand positions along the bar as the other variations do, this utilises bars coming off of the main bar resulting in a sideways type grip as seen in exercises like the hammer curl.
 That's awesome for hitting muscles harder in different angles.

-Doing a neutral grip pull up has other pros and cons too.
-The movement style is a lot more free than it is in other grips, and that means it's a great way to minimise injury risk (perfect if you're new to pull-ups).
+Doing a neutral grip pull-up has other pros and cons too.
+The movement style is a lot freer than it is in other grips, and that means it's a great way to minimise injury risk (perfect if you're new to pull-ups).
 The bad thing is, it's not as heavy a back hitter.

-To do a chin up, you need to have your palms facing you, and then treat the rest fo the exercise exactly as you would any other pull up.
+To do a chin up, you need to have your palms facing you and then treat the rest of the exercise exactly as you would any other pull-up.
 Squeeze your arms until you're at the top of the lift.
 (It's actually one of the best bicep exercises out there, even better than curls).

-If you love the pull up exercise as much as we do, but you're just not sure which way to go about it, this might be the one for you.
-Doing all of them is the best thing you can do for your progress, but if you're short on time, this is a quick answer.
+If you love the pull-up exercise as much as we do, but you're just not sure which way to go about it, this might be the one for you.
+Doing all of them is the best thing you can do for your progress, but this is a quick answer if you're short on time.

-Muscle-ups take pull ups to the most extreme they can be.
+Muscle-ups take pull-up grips to the most extreme they can be.
 They're fiendishly difficult, but as far as upper body exercises go, they're probably the best there is.
-They don't even use weights and they're still a near-impossible feat for most of us.
+Unfortunately, they don't even use weights, and they're still a near-impossible feat for most of us.

 If you take one thing away from this, it's this.
 Pull-ups are absolutely awesome, no matter what grip, style or set you want to do.
 They're one of the best exercises in existence.
 There's no disputing it.